zsteve/SingleCellOpenProblems/website/content/jamboree/information.md

 ### Introductory videos

-To help orient you to our codebase on GitHub, we’ve created two introductory videos.
-The first is an overall introduction to the GitHub code and the second is an instructional video on adding a new task.
+To help orient you to our codebase on GitHub, we’ve created three introductory videos.
+The first is an overall introduction to the GitHub code, the second is an instructional video on adding a new task, and the third is a walk-through guide to GitHub and AWS SageMaker.
 We’ve tried onboarding a few different ways and it’s been clear that pre-recorded videos are the best way to get new contributors up and running quickly.

 Before the Jamboree:
 1. Watch the Open Problems Repository introduction: https://www.youtube.com/watch?v=tHempZCdXyA
 2. Watch the tutorial on adding a new task: https://www.youtube.com/watch?v=tgVG3Hp6mBc
+3. Read the guide for GitHub and AWS SageMaker (video linked in guide): https://github.com/singlecellopenproblems/SingleCellOpenProblems/blob/master/SAGEMAKER.md

 ### GitHub and Amazon Web Services (AWS)